This article was originally published in February 2021. It has since been updated by Willow Shah-Neville on April 19, 2023.

 Speed is vital to slow down the spread

-While it is true that unprecedented amounts of funding were made available, with nearly a hundred different vaccines in the pipeline, and that pharma companies benefited from previous research on coronaviruses, there’s more underlying the speed of the development of these two vaccines.
+While it is true that unprecedented amounts of funding were made available – with more than a hundred different vaccines in the pipeline at that time – and that pharma companies benefited from previous research on coronaviruses, there’s more behind the speed of the development of these two vaccines.
 Both were built using messenger RNA (mRNA) technology, and were the first approved medicines that use this technology.

 Having multiple vaccine platforms in the race to develop a vaccine also contributes to a faster pandemic response.
 Surveillance studies routinely identify zoonotic viruses that are likely to spill over to humans.
 These present ideal pools of candidates to validate emerging vaccine platforms.
 Doing this would speed up development should any of these viruses actually spill over.